 The cheat treats!
 For when I need a pick me up

 - Dark Chocolate Hobnobs – Yep.
-My sweet treat that’s just slightly less bad for me being dark not milk choc, and contains oats that helps me justify eating it to myself!
+The sweet treat that’s just slightly less bad for me is dark not milk choc, and contains oats that helps me justify eating it to myself!

 - Pain Au Chocolat.
 It’s my favourite.
 Full Stop :)

 - A few squares of good quality dark choc

 And some other good ideas for easy-to-grab snacks

 - Hummus & Veggie sticks – Celery, Carrot, Pepper